Benno-deskap/Garmin/README.md

 Copy the result and paste it as the value for `N8N_ENCRYPTION_KEY` in the compose file. **Save it somewhere safe** — if you lose it, your stored n8n credentials cannot be recovered.

 ### Browserless TOKEN
 This token protects your browserless instance from unauthorized access.
-Generate it the same way as the encryption key — any random string works:
+Generate it the same way:
 ```bash
 openssl rand -hex 24
 ```